Fluctuation of the Largest Eigenvalue of a Kernel Matrix with application in Graphon-based Random Graphs: Proof Outlines

-The kernel $\sfK$ and matrix $ \bcB_n$ are of infinite rank.
-To analyze \eqref{eq:1AB1=12} we will approximate them by finite rank objects.
-For $m\geq 2$, we define the following finite rank kernel $\sfK_{m}(x,y)$, which collects the largest and smallest $m$ eigenvalues of $\sfK$:
+Notice that here we need to invert the matrix $\bcA_n - \bcB_n$, which is potentially full rank matrix.
+To analyze \eqref{eq:1AB1=12} we will now provide an approximation using finite (fixed) rank objects.
+Towards that, for $m\geq 2$, we define the following finite (fixed) rank approximations of $\bcA_n$ and $\bcB_n$,